 A vibrant and quaint downtown area surrounds the Village Green with casual dining restaurants, cafes, specialty shops, movie theater, performing arts center, a natural health food store, Madison County’s first micro brewery, a yoga/pilates studio, the historic Colgate Inn and the Colgate University Bookstore.
 Recreation abounds in the area including approximately nine miles of Village maintained trails along the former Ontario and Western Railroad right of way and the original Chenango Canal towpath.
 The Village also supports Seven Oaks Golf Course, an award winning Robert Trent Jones course, hiking trails, waterways and breathtaking cycling and running routes.

 For more information about Hamilton, please visit https://www.thisishamiltonny.com/.

-It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected veteran status, sexual orientation, gender identity or expression, genetic information, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
-This policy shall apply to all employment actions, including but not limited to recruitment, hiring, upgrading, promotion, transfer, demotion, layoff, recall, termination, rates of pay or other forms of compensation and selection for training at all levels of employment.
-Colgate University will not discharge or discriminate against employees or applicants who inquire about, discuss, or disclose their own compensation or the compensation of another employee or applicant.
-Colgate University is an Equal Opportunity Employer.
-Minorities/Females/Persons with Disabilities/Protected Veterans are encouraged to apply.
+It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, genetic information, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
+Colgate is an Equal Opportunity/Affirmative Action employer.
+Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.